5 September 2022

 The Subtle Art of Not Giving a Fuck by Mark Manson.

-If you are looking for books to read that don’t sugar coat it.
-This could be the one.
+If you are looking for books to read that doesn’t sugar coat it…this could be the one!

 “Fuck positivity,” Mark Manson says.
 “Let’s be honest, shit is fucked and we have to live with it.”